New Faculty — Fall 2020

 IoT users, take heed

-Camera doorbells that let you see who’s there before answering, smart TVs that allow you to browse the web, refrigerators that alert you when you’re out of milk — connected devices have been a boon to consumers in recent years, but as Assistant Professor of Electical and Computer Enginnering Danny Yuxing Huang warns, they also invade your privacy in ways you might not have considered before purchasing them.
+Camera doorbells that let you see who’s there before answering, smart TVs that allow you to browse the web, refrigerators that alert you when you’re out of milk — connected devices have been a boon to consumers in recent years, but as Assistant Professor Danny Yuxing Huang warns, they also invade your privacy in ways you might not have considered before purchasing them.

-Huang, who came to TandoN following his postdoctoral work at Princeton’s Department of Computer Science and Center for Information Technology Policy, explains that IoT devices collect massive amounts of data about us and share it with myriad third parties, some of whom might have nefarious purposes.
+Huang came to Tandon following his postdoctoral work at Princeton’s Department of Computer Science and Center for Information Technology Policy and is now a joint professor in Electrical and Computer Engineering, the Center for Urban Science and Progress, and the NYU Center for Cybersecurity.
+He explains that IoT devices collect massive amounts of data about us and share it with myriad third parties, some of whom might have nefarious purposes.

 “We’ve all had the experience of searching on-line for a pair of sneakers, for example, only to be inundated with dozens of sneaker ads the following week,” he says.
 “That might seem innocuous, but what if you were looking up the side effects of a prescribed drug?
 Would you want an unknown third party gaining information about your medical conditions?”

-To alert users to those possibilities and allow them to make informed choices, Huang, who is also connected to Tandon’s Center for Urban Science and Progress (CUSP) and the NYU Center for Cybersecutiy, has helped develop an open-source IoT tracker that anyone can download to inspect their home network and identify privacy, security, and performance problems associated with their IoT devices.
+To alert users to those possibilities and allow them to make informed choices, Huang has helped develop an open-source IoT tracker that anyone can download to inspect their home network and identify privacy, security, and performance problems associated with their IoT devices.

 That work falls under a wider umbrella: he is involved, overall, in using data to protect consumers.
 Among his other projects is an effort to trace criminal activity like hacking and human trafficking through crypto-currency transactions.
 “If a hacker installs ransomware, which encrypts and holds a computer user’s files hostage, and then demands payment in Bitcoin before they remove it, they will eventually want to covert the Bitcoin to a standard currency,” he explains.
 “At that point we can try to help law enforcement agencies identify and track the malefactors.”